On the Universality of Self-Supervised Learning: Methodology

 \section{Methodology}

-In this section, we first analyze the manifestation of universality in SSL and give a definition with theoretical support.
-Then, we propose the $\sigma$-measurement to help quantify universality.
-Next, we propose a novel SSL framework (GeSSL) to explicitly model universality in SSL.
-Finally, we illustrate the relationship between universality and GeSSL.
+In this section, we first present the definition and explanation of universality.
+Then, we propose a way to model universality in SSL, named General SSL (GeSSL).
+The framework of GeSSL is illustrated in Figure \ref{fig:GeSSL}.
+Finally, we give some high-level explanations for the proposed modeling method.